EXPERT PROMPTING MASTERCLASS

 Model Characteristics

-- Strengths: Long-context reasoning, nuanced analysis, following complex instructions, structured thinking, precision, coding
+- Strengths: Long-context reasoning, nuanced analysis, following complex instructions, structured thinking, precision

 - Weaknesses: Can be formal, sometimes cautious

-- Best for: Analysis, research synthesis, complex reasoning, detailed documentation, working with large documents
+- Best for: Analysis, research synthesis, complex reasoning, detailed documentation, large documents

 Claude Optimization Techniques